redwoodjs/redwoodjs-com-archive/cookbook/File_Upload.md

 {url && <img src={url} style={{ marginTop: '2rem' }} />}
 ```

 Now if you create a new image record, you'll see the picker, and as soon as the upload is complete, the uploaded image will pop into place.
-If you go to edit an image you'll see the file that's already attached.
+If you go to edit an image, you'll see the file that's already attached.

-> You should probably use the same resize URL trick here so make sure it doesn't try to display a 10MB image immediately after uploading it.
+> You should probably use the same resize-URL trick here to make sure it doesn't try to display a 10MB image immediately after uploading it.
 A max width of 500px may be good...

 Now let's add the ability to bring back the uploader if you decide you want to change the image.
 We can do that by clearing the image that's in state: